Gmina Wyryki

 Gmina Wyryki is a rural gmina (administrative district) in Włodawa County, Lublin Voivodeship, in eastern Poland.
-Its seat is the village of Wyryki, which lies approximately 12 km west of Włodawa and 67 km north-east of the regional capital Lublin.
+Its seat is the village of Wyryki-Połód, which lies approximately 12 km west of Włodawa and 67 km north-east of the regional capital Lublin.

 The gmina covers an area of 219.52 km2, and as of 2006 its total population is 2,822.

 Villages

-Gmina Wyryki contains the villages and settlements of Adampol, Horostyta, Horostyta-Kolonia, Ignaców, Kaplonosy, Kaplonosy-Kolonia, Krzywowierzba, Lipówka, Lubień, Siedliska, Suchawa, Wyryki, Wyryki-Adampol, Wyryki-Wola, Zahajki and Zahajki-Kolonia.
+Gmina Wyryki contains the villages and settlements of Adampol, Horostyta, Horostyta-Kolonia, Ignaców, Kaplonosy, Kaplonosy-Kolonia, Krzywowierzba, Lipówka, Lubień, Siedliska, Suchawa, Wyryki-Kolonia, Wyryki-Adampol, Wyryki-Połód, Wyryki-Wola, Zahajki and Zahajki-Kolonia.

 Neighbouring gminas

 Gmina Wyryki is bordered by the town of Włodawa and by the gminas of Dębowa Kłoda, Hanna, Hańsk, Podedwórze, Sosnówka, Stary Brus and Włodawa.